The one-phase fractional Stefan problem: Auxiliary results on the fractional Laplacian

 \subsection{Acknowledgments}

-The research of F. del Teso was partially supported by grants BCAM Severo Ochoa accreditation SEV-2017-0718 and PGC2018-094522-B-I00 from the MICINN of the Spanish Government; J. Endal partially by the Toppforsk (research excellence) project Waves and Nonlinear Phenomena (WaNP), grant no. 250070 from the Research Council of Norway; and J.~L.~V\'azquez partially by grant PGC2018-098440-B-I00 from the MICINN of the Spanish Government.
+The research of F.~del~Teso has received funding from grants BCAM Severo Ochoa accreditation SEV-2017-0718 and PGC2018-094522-B-I00 from the MICINN of the Spanish Government; J.~Endal from the Research Council of Norway under the Toppforsk (research excellence) grant agreement no. 250070 ``Waves and Nonlinear Phenomena (WaNP)'', from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement no. 839749 ``Novel techniques for quantitative behaviour of convection-diffusion equations (techFRONT)'', and from the Research Council of Norway under the MSCA-TOPP-UT grant agreement no. 312021; and J.~L.~V\'azquez from grant PGC2018-098440-B-I00 from the MICINN of the Spanish Government.
 J.~L.~V\'azquez is also an Honorary Professor at Univ.
 Complutense de Madrid.
 We are grateful to A.~Figalli, E.~R.~Jakobsen, and X.~Ros-Oton for fruitful discussions.

 \lhead{\emph{References}}